cjohansen/cjohansen-no/resources/md/referentially-transparent-crud.md

 ## A command web handler

 When we've designed such a nice streamlined API for handling side-effects, we need to make sure that API endpoints in the app use them as well.
-In the app where these ideas originated, we don't have a full-featured REST API for the client to use.
-When the server is only serving its own client, we can afford ourselves a network API with less ceremony than REST.

-Our app has a single endpoint for enacting side-effects, and that is the command endpoint, `/api/command/:command-id`.
-The client posts a command here, the backend checks that the current user is authorized to execute the named command on the provided parameters, and the command function is called, the results are processed, and finally an HTTP response is compiled and sent back to the client.
+Our app has a single endpoint for enacting side-effects, and that is the command endpoint, `/api/command/:command-id` (this API only serves our frontend and is intentionally not a REST API).
+It works like this:

+1. The client posts a command
+2. The backend checks that the current user is authorized to execute the named command with the provided parameters
+3. The command function is called
+4. Results are processed and committed
+5. An HTTP response is compiled and sent back to the client

 This endpoint is used for validations, creating stuff, editing stuff, you name it.